Near the turn of

 Rex

-Quartette with his brother Harry, Faulkner later paired with his wife,
+Quartette with his brother Harry, while his wife,

-Lillian Jewel, a fourth-generation marionette operator from England, for
+Lillian Jewel, was a fourth-generation marionette operator from England.

 a long career on the stage.
 Members of the Colony beginning in 1909, the